US STOCKS-Nasdaq hits record close, confirms bull market on economic recovery hopes

 By Caroline Valetkevitch

-June 8 (Reuters) - The Nasdaq hit a record high close on Monday, confirming a bull market began on March 23, and the Dow and S&P 500 jumped as expectations for a swift recovery from a coronavirus-driven downturn increased.
+June 8 (Reuters) - The Nasdaq hit a record high close on Monday, becoming the first of the major indexes to confirm a new bull market, and the Dow and S&P 500 jumped as expectations for a swift recovery from a coronavirus-driven downturn increased.

-The Nasdaq is the first of the Wall Street’s three main indexes to bounce back from the market crash caused by the pandemic.
+The S&P 500 ended in positive territory for the year to date.

+Rising technology and communication stocks have driven gains in the Nasdaq, which confirmed a new bull market just 16 weeks after coronavirus fears crushed stocks and pushed the U.S. economy into recession.

 A closely watched monthly jobs report on Friday showed an unexpected fall in unemployment rate, bolstering views that the worst of the economic damage from the virus outbreak was over.